PereViader/ManualDi/README.md

 These entry points may also optionally return a `TContext` object resolved from the container.

-Doing such a thing is useful to provide a facade to the systems created.
+That `TContext` can be used as a facade for the external system to interact with it.

 Use the appropriate type depending on how you want to structure your application:
 - `MonoBehaviourSubordinateEntryPoint<TData>`
 - `MonoBehaviourSubordinateEntryPoint<TData, TContext>`
 - `ScriptableObjectSubordinateEntryPoint<TData>`
 - `ScriptableObjectSubordinateEntryPoint<TData, TContext>`

+Note: MonoBehaviour ones will probably be the most common

 ```csharp
 public class Startup